Aphex Twin: Personal life

 James has made "wild and essentially unverifiable claims" about his personal life in interviews.
 He has described himself as "just some irritating, lying, ginger kid from Cornwall who should have been locked up in some youth detention centre.
 I just managed to escape and blag it into music."
 In a 1993 interview, he claimed to only sleep two to three hours per night.
 In the mid-1990s, James bought a disused bank in the Elephant & Castle area of London, where he claimed to live in a converted bank vault.
 He falsely claimed in a 2001 interview to have bought the steel structure in the centre of the Elephant Square roundabout, though this is in fact the Michael Faraday Memorial which houses an electricity substation for the London Underground.
-In the 1990s, James bought a 1950s armoured car, complete with a working machine gun, which he claimed to drive around Cornwall in lieu of a car.
+In the 1990s, James bought a 1950s Ferret armoured car, complete with a working machine gun, which he claimed to drive around Cornwall in lieu of a car.

 In a 2010 interview with Fact, James said he was living in Scotland after relocating from London.
 As of 2014, he lived in a village near Glasgow in Scotland with his two sons from his first marriage and his second wife, Anastasia, a Russian art student.
 His sister Julie James is a Welsh Labour politician who was appointed the Welsh Minister for Climate Change in 2021.

 In a 2014 interview, James mentioned that he finds it challenging to live in a small village: "You have to speak to everybody, and everybody knows your business.
 For someone like me, who's a little bit autistic or something, it can be quite intense."
 He also mentioned he does not own a smartphone.

+On 17 January 2020, James's father died.
+He later stated in his user18081971 SoundCloud profile bio that "it was not related to COVID-19".
+His mother died on 13 April 2022.

+In 2025, James posted two new songs on SoundCloud.
+The art featured a photo of James on a beach with a woman, thought to be his girlfriend Cordelia Angel Clarke.